dschiller/Klank/README.md

 - [ ] Independent Tempi per Track
 - [ ] Whole UI can be matched whats needed; no systematic UI Flow; User takes what he needs like in real World
 - [ ] Per Track Connection to Main Tempi or different Tracks Tempi
-- [ ] Multipllier inbeetween Tempi Connections to create synced or unsynced polyrythms
+- [ ] Multiplier inbeetween Tempi Connections to create synced or unsynced polyrythms
 - [ ] Tempi is limitless means goes from 0 BPM up to lets say 10.000 BPM
 - [ ] Whole App Modifiers like LFO etc for all purposes; eg. Change Main Tempo or adding Tracks randomly with FX and a Sample Folder Pool with random Notes etc.; What comes in your Mind you should be able to do
 ## Used Modules